 International Affairs, Certificate

 Currently enrolled degree-seeking students are eligible to complete a certificate in International Affairs.
-Students in the comprehensive political science major with a World Politics emphasis are NOT eligible for this certificate.
+This certificate is not intended for political science comprehensive majors with a world politics emphasis.

 |Students are required to earn a total of 18 credits toward the certificate.|